 At Fen Ditton, from Reception to Year 6, our mathematics lessons follow the White Rose Mastery approach as well as being complimented by additional guidance and resources including the NCETM resources and DFE Mathematics Guidance.
 Mathematics lessons are delivered daily and focus on small steps within an area of study.
-Teachers use guidance from the White Rose Mixed Aged Planning to ensure that the correct content is delivered to each year group in line with the National Curriculum.
-When planning a unit of work, teachers will make professional judgements based on their knowledge of the children in their class about how long will be spent on a small step and make decisions about whether any small steps that have been taught in previous year groups need to be revisited in order for children to fully understand new learning.
+Teachers use guidance from the White Rose Single Aged Planning to ensure that the correct content is delivered to each year group in line with the National Curriculum.
+Therefore, maths is taught in single year groups (Monday - Thursday) and not as classes.
+When planning a unit of work, teachers will make professional judgements based on their knowledge of the children in their year group about how long will be spent on a small step and make decisions about whether any small steps that have been taught in previous year groups need to be revisited in order for children to fully understand new learning.
 Maths lessons at Fen Ditton provide children with regular opportunities to build on their fluency, reasoning and problem-solving skills with a particular focus on supporting children to become fluent in the key mathematical facts they need in order to be successful.
+Currently, on a Friday, fluency and arithmetic are taught in mixed classes.
+This is due to the end of key stage data in particular the arithmetic data from Year 2 and Year 6.